canjiali/PARADE/README.md

 # PARADE

+This repository contains the code for our paper
+- PARADE: Passage Representation Aggregation for Document Reranking

+If you're interested in how to run PARADE for the TREC-COVID challenge, please check out the `covid` branch.

 ## Introduction
 PARADE (PAssage Representation Aggregation for Document rE-ranking) is a document re-ranking model based on the pre-trained language models.
 This repo contains the code to reproduce PARADE.